thomaswpp/mpquic-sbd/README.md

 Once you created your local VM from our QEMU/KVM, then select the VM by clicking on the right-button of your mouse and select the option 'run'.

+## 2.3 Login the VM

-When running the VM, to get access in it you will need the following user credentials:
+When running the VM, login with following user credentials:

 User: `mininet`

 Password: `mininet`

+## 2.4 Run our experiments

-To our experimental setup [1]:
+To run our experimental setup [1]:

 ```
 $ cd Workspace/mpquic-sbd/